KripKrop72724/crunchy/README.md

 ```
 The API will be available at `http://localhost:8000` and the frontend at `http://localhost:5173`.

 Open the frontend in your browser, supply the API key, select a file, and click **Upload**.
-Upload progress and row ingestion counts will update live using the WebSocket status API.
+When the upload finishes the first few rows are displayed and you can add filters to refine the results via the new query endpoints.
+Upload progress and row ingestion counts update live using the WebSocket status API.

 ## API
 ### Upload Excel file